Electrical Engineering Major: Biomedical Engineering Option (B.S.)

 - 2

-- Choose any two ECE 7XX courses
+- Choose any one ECE 7XX courses.

 ECE 791 Senior Project I and ECE 792 Senior Project II fulfill Discovery Program Capstone Experience.